BBnet Jet and BBnet Life

 - Anything that generally blocks, interferes with, or weakens wireless signals.
 Building material is the most common factor for poor WI-FI signal click the link to find out more on how building materials affect Wi-Fi signals

-Any combination of the above points will of course increase the risk or poor Wi-Fi signal.
+Any combination of the above points will of course increase the risk of having poor Wi-Fi signal.
 In a home where a router in the living room is the only wireless access point, a smartphone charging in a bedroom upstairs still downloading the latest app / device updates in the background can easily become a bad apple.

 The speed of your connection will depend on a few factors:

 – The package you are subscribed to: You can check which package you are subscribed to by E-mailing: firstname.lastname@example.org

 – The number of devices: The more devices that are connected to the internet at any one time, the more you are splitting the bandwidth to each device so the less each user will get!

 – Time of day: BBnet provides a contended service to its wireless customers. i.e. it is shared.
 At peak time, there is increased demand from all internet users and as a result services can be slightly slower during these times.
 Peak time is generally between 5pm – 11pm.

 – Fair usage: BBnet operate a daily fair usage policy on customer connections.
 If you download above what is considered fair usage, the speed of your connection will be automatically reduced for the remainder of the day.
 It will reset itself at the end of the day.
 BBnet fair usage policy can be viewed here.
 You can also find out the fair usage amount for your package by emailing us here